roc-lang/roc/design/editor/editor-ideas.md

   - look for similar errors in github issues of the relevant libraries
   - search stackoverflow questions
   - search a local history of previously encountered errors and fixes
-  - search through a database of our zullip questions
+  - search through a database of our Zulip questions
   - ...
 - smart insert: press a shortcut and enter a plain english description of a code snippet you need.
 Examples: "convert string to list of chars", "sort list of records by field foo descending", "plot this list with date on x-axis"...
 - After the user has refactored code to be simpler, try finding other places in the code base where the same simplification can be made.
 - Show most commonly changed settings on first run so new users can quickly customize their experience.
 Keeping record of changed settings should be opt-in.
 - Detection of multiple people within same company/team working on same code at the same time (opt-in).
 - Autocorrect likely typos for stuff like `-<` when not in string.
-- If multiple functions are available for import, use function were types would match in insetion position.
+- If multiple functions are available for import, use function were types would match in insertion position.
 - Recommend imports based on imports in other files in same project.
-- Machine Learning model to determine confidence in a possiblte auto import.
-Automatically add the importt if confidence is very high.
+- Machine Learning model to determine confidence in a possible auto import.
+Automatically add the import if confidence is very high.
 - Ability to print logs in different color depending on which file they come from.
 - Clicking on a log print should take you to the exact line of code that called the log function
 - When detecting that the user is repeating a transformation such as replacing a string in a text manually, offer to do the replacement for all occurrences in this string/function/file/workspace.